Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Discussion and examples

-where $n_i$ is the population of the $i$th age group.
-The reproduction number $R_0$ is then given by the largest modulus of the eigenvalues of the next generation matrix \citep{diekmann1990definition}.
-Using this definition we can produce approximate posterior distributions of $R_0$ using each of the PAL and ODE procedures, which we report in figure \ref{R0age} and call each sample $R_0^{\text{PAL}}$ and $R_0^{\text{ODE}}$ respectively.
-The approximate posteriors for $R_0^{\text{PAL}}$ and $R_0^{\text{ODE}}$ concentrate around $1.49$ and $2.01$ respectively.
+We repeated the analysis using an ODE version of the same age-structured SEIR model, from \cite{andrade2020evaluation}, with a Poisson reporting model: we use as emission distribution a Poisson distribution with rate given by the ODE solution scaled by an under-reporting parameter.
+This was implemented in the Stan framework using the code available in \cite{andrade2020evaluation}, we again sampled a chain of length $5\times 10^{5}$ iterations, discarded a burn-inperiod of size $10^5$, and thinned the remaining to produce a sample of $2.5 \times 10^4$.
+To calculate the reproduction number $R_0$ for stratified models such as this, one must calculate the so called \textit{next generation matrix} \citep{van2002reproduction} which has elements given by $\frac{n_i\beta_{ij}}{n\gamma}$ where $n_i$ is the population size of the $i$th age group. $R_0$ is then given by the largest modulus of the eigenvalues of the next generation matrix \citep{diekmann1990definition}.
+Using this definition, we can produce approximate posterior distributions of $R_0$ using each of the PAL and ODE procedures, which we report in figure \ref{R0age}.
+The approximate posteriors concentrate around $1.42$ using the PAL and $1.82$ using the ODE model.
 This disparity in estimates can be related to the features of the posterior predictive distributions reported in figures \ref{ppplotsstoch} and \ref{ppplotdet}: the distribution of trajectories in figure \ref{ppplotdet} appears to `overshoot' the data in comparison to those in figure \ref{ppplotsstoch}, reflecting the higher force of infection implied by the ODE procedure in contrast to the PAL procedure.
-These posterior predictive plots also exhibit the inherent inflexibility of the ODE model.
-Since the latent process is deterministic, any random variations in the data must be explained as observation error.
-Subsequently, when the shape of the data deviates significantly from the ODE trajectory, such as in the $45+$ group, this rigidity in modelling results in overconfidence and a poor fit compared to the stochastic model combined with the PAL procedure.
+These posterior predictive plots also exhibit the inherent inflexibility of the ODE model: since the latent process is deterministic, random variations in the data away from the ODE trajectory must be explained as observation error.
+As is apparent in the $45+$ age group, this rigidity in modelling results in overconfidence and a poor fit compared to that of the stochastic model combined with the PAL procedure.